Joezo/atom-jshint/README.md

-# atom-jshint package
+# Atom-jshint

-This is a alpha version of this package.
-This is purely proof that it can work.
+This is an alpha version of this package.

 Installation
 ===

-`apm install atom-jshint` Or through the `cmd+shift+p` menu in Atom itself.
+`apm install atom-jshint`

+Or through the `cmd+shift+p` menu in Atom itself.

 Usage
 ===

 This package will run against your currently open file on save.

-Features not yet implemented:
-  * Custom config files
-  * Output in a nicer way
-  * Gutter notifications of errors

-The affected line numbers will now turn red on error.
+Included features
+===
+ * Supports custom .jshintrc file in project root
+ * Line number turns red when error on that line
-The output is now displayed in the status bar.
+ * First error is displayed in status bar

 ![Passed](http://cl.ly/image/0v1K3M382m1Q/Image%202014-02-27%20at%201.59.10%20pm.png)
 ![Failed](http://cl.ly/image/3r2t1i3C2o3D/Image%202014-02-27%20at%201.59.29%20pm.png)

+Features not yet implemented
+===

+  * Output in a nicer way
+  * Hover over line number to see applicable error